 - kosher salt

-Preheat a gas or charcoal grill and scrape the grate extra clean.
-Season the chicken pieces with the salt all over.
-(For extra flavorful chicken, do this step the night before and let the chicken sit overnight uncovered in the refrigerator.)
+- Preheat a gas or charcoal grill and scrape the grate extra clean.
+Season the chicken pieces all over with the salt.
+(For extra flavorful chicken, you can do this step the night before.)